WDI-DTLA-41/lab-w02d02-js-expense-tracker/readme.md

 When a user has added expenses and clicks "Sort"
     they should see
-    - expesnes in descending order with the highest amount first
+    [] - expense in descending order with the highest amount first
     - and the lowest amount last